A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1991) John Gill , Inner composition of analytic mappings on the unit disk. \emph{International Journal of Mathematics and Mathematical Sciences} \textbf{14}, no. 2, 221--226.
-MR1096859. { Cited in \textsc{Lorentzen 1995} .} What we are here calling \emph{continued compositions}, the author of this paper calls \emph{inner compositions} .
+What we are here calling \emph{continued compositions}, the author of this paper calls \emph{inner compositions} .
 He writes, ``In the present paper the following question is posed, and, to some extent, answered: Suppose each member of the sequence $\{f_n\}$ is analytic on Int$(D)$ and continuous on $D$ with Int$D\supseteq f(D)$ (it is not assumed that $f_n\to f$).
 Under what conditions does $F(z)=f_1\circ \cdots \circ f_n(z)\to\lambda$, a constant, for all $z\in D$, as $n\to\infty$?
 Thus we are considering `inner' compositions of essentially random sequences of functions mapping the unit disk into itself.
 Although our approach focuses on mappings of $D$ into $D$, more general results are possible$\ldots$ We shall present several theorems describing conditions on the $f_n$s that imply $F(D)\to\lambda$."